Ninja-Squad/ninja-squad.github.com/_posts/2019-05-22-angular-cli-8.0.md

     loadChildren: () => import('./races/races.module').then(m => m.RacesModule)

-Note that this must be the exact syntax for now(TODO still the case in final release?), and you must use an arrow function, and `m` as the variable name.
-The `import` feature was introduced in [TypeScript 2.4](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html).
+The `import` feature was introduced in [TypeScript 2.4](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-4.html) and is similar to the [ECMAScript standard](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import).
-If you want to use `import` in your CLI project, you must enable it by using `"module": "exnext"` in the root `tsconfig.json` file and adding `"experimentalImportFactories": true"` to your `angularCompilerOptions`.
+If you want to use `import` in your CLI project, you must enable it by using `"module": "esnext"` in the root `tsconfig.json` file.

 If you updated your CLI version by running `ng update @angular/cli` you won't even have to do it manually, as an update schematic will automatically take care of it for you!